TeddyBear06/projet_sonnette/README.md

 ## Receiver

-When the receiver catch a message, it will look at its value and if it's the expected one (see this as a binding process) it will start ringing 4 times then stop and swith back to listingin mode again.
+When the receiver catch a message, it will look at its value and if it's the expected one (see this as a binding process) it will start ringing 4 times then stop and swith back to listening mode again.

 ![Receiver](medias/receiver.jpg?raw=true "Receiver")